 Brands have different packaging methods, but the skein is the most popular.
 Floss skeins are typically designed so you can pull one end of the thread and remove as much as you need while keeping the rest of the skein intact.
 Different brands' pull skeins can vary, so look for the end that is sticking out and pull it gently.
 It should come with ease.
 If it doesn't, look for the other loose end and try that.

 Some stitchers prefer to take the skeins apart and transfer them to floss bobbins or other storage methods.

 When separating strands of a cut length of floss, grab as many strands as you wish to use and slowly pull them away from the other strands.
 Once you have pulled them apart, allow the floss to hang free and untwist.

 Because most projects in books, magazines, and kits were created using a designer's favorite floss, conversion charts are available so that you can use the brand/brands available in your area.
 These charts help you select the corresponding threads from other manufacturers.

-Also Known As: 6-strand floss, six-strand embroidery floss, cotton mouline, stranded cotton, floss
+Also know as: 6-strand floss, six-strand embroidery floss, cotton mouline, stranded cotton, floss